John Dalrymple, 6th Earl of Stair

 John Dalrymple, 6th Earl of Stair (1749–1821) was a Scottish peer, soldier and diplomat.

 Life

 The eldest son of John Dalrymple, 5th Earl of Stair, and his wife, a daughter of George Middleton, banker of London, was born 24 September 1749.
 As captain of the 87th Foot he served in the American War of Independence, taking part in the successful attack on New London, Connecticut under Benedict Arnold as his aide.

 On 5 January 1782 Dalrymple was appointed minister plenipotentiary to Poland, and from 5 August 1785 until 1788 was minister plenipotentiary to Berlin.
-He succeeded to the peerage on the death of his father in 1789, and was a representative peer from 1793 to 1807, and from 1827 until death.
+He succeeded to the peerage on the death of his father in 1789, and was a Scottish representative peer from 1793 to 1807, and from 1827 until death.